-SAKAMI - GOLD PROJECT
+SAKAMI - FLAGSHIP GOLD PROJECT

-QPM's 100% owned flagship project is the Sakami project, in the Eeyou Istchee James Bay territory of northern Quebec, one of the best mining jurisdictions in the world.
-The project is accessible year-round and is proximal to a paved road and power lines.
+QPM's 100% owned Sakami project located in the Eeyou Istchee James Bay territory of northern Quebec, one of the best mining jurisdictions in the world.
+The Project is accessible year-round and is proximal to a paved road and power lines.
 The Project consists of 281 claims covering a total area of 143 km.

-With more exploration, the Sakami project has the potential to become a series of significant deposits along a 23-kilometre trend, the size of a large mining camp.
+With more exploration, the project has the potential to become a series of significant deposits along a 23-kilometre trend, the size of a large gold mining camp.
 Gold production from these deposits would make an important contribution to the mining development of this territory.
+The text below and accompanying figures provide a detailed description of the project and its gold resource potential.